Complete Glossary of Australian Horse Racing Terms

 Training and Conditioning Terms

-Horses need to be trained and conditioned in order to reach their full potential.
+Horses require training and conditioning to reach their full potential.
 Here are some terms that describe this process:

 • Blinkers: Racing equipment that limits a horse’s peripheral vision in order to keep their focus on the track.